tymyrddin/purple/source/docs/making-of/sirt/roles.md

 Clearly defined roles reduce confusion during incidents and ensure that critical actions have owners.
 The temptation to leave roles ambiguous in order to preserve flexibility is a temptation worth resisting: flexibility during an incident is not the same as ambiguity, and the cost of ambiguity, at the moment when it matters, is very high.

-## The [PSL](../../foundations/problem-solving/index.rst) view of role definition
+## The problem solving view of role definition

-Assigning roles involves three layers.
+[Assigning roles involves three layers](../../foundations/problem-solving/index.rst).
 The rational layer is the straightforward one: who does what, in what sequence, with what authority.
 The emotional layer is less often addressed: does the person in this role understand why it matters, and do they feel equipped to do it under pressure?
 A role that looks correct on paper but belongs to someone who has never exercised it is a gap waiting to be discovered at the worst moment.
 The political layer is the one most often avoided: who has the standing to declare an incident, to escalate it to leadership, and to require that other parts of the organisation cooperate?

 Skipping the emotional and political layers produces a role chart that describes what should happen without creating the conditions for it to happen.

 ## Essential roles